 OUUC is a place of learning and growth, of love and support, of joy, hope, laughter, creativity, and endless energy.
 It’s a place where we care for one another in time of need.
 It’s a faith tradition that walks the talk – putting our values into action in caring for the earth and in matters of social justice in our larger community and beyond.
 It is what I was looking for those decades ago, and I am forever grateful to be a part of this liberal religious community that opens minds, fills hearts, and transforms lives.

-About 8 years ago I started reading about Wicca (an earth-centered/pagan belief system) on the internet.
+I started reading about Wicca (an earth-centered/pagan belief system) on the internet.
 Many of the sites I visited mentioned that the Unitarian Universalists were tolerant of many diverse faiths, and I became curious if I might like such a church.
 I looked in the phone book and found the address and phone number for OUUC, and the next time I didn’t have to work on a Sunday, came to a service.
 It was during the summer and so every Sunday I visited it was a different speaker and message.
 I loved looking forward to hearing something new every Sunday.
 And when September rolled around, I saw there was a regular minister that I still looked forward to hearing every Sunday.
 I agreed with most of what I heard, and I learned when our CUUPs group meets.
 I attended the CUUPs Samhain (last harvest) Ritual and I loved the way they honored those who had passed away during that year and then welcomed the children who had been born.
 That was the first ritual I had ever attended and I felt like I really belonged.

 My first impression was that here is a group of people who really care about our world and want to be a community that can make a difference.
-It’s over 7 years later, and I am so happy and proud to belong to this congregation.
+I am so happy and proud to belong to this congregation.
 I help in the youth Religious Education, am a member of the Worship Arts Committee, and help facilitate the CUUPs activities.
 I’ve been a greeter, served on the board of our shelter, Out of The Woods, and even delivered a “This I Believe” at a Sunday service.
 I really love this place!
 There are so many friends I’ve made – people I really like to hang out with – that are amazingly generous and smart and loving and patient.
 OUUC is the place where I feel completely accepted as I travel my faith journey, and it’s where I have the opportunity to do something tangible to help better our world.

 – Karen Jackson